kineticstoolkit/kineticstoolkit_doc/html/_sources/geometry_transforms.md

 where the expression $~^\text{global}_\text{upper arm}T$ is read as: Position and orientation of the upper arm coordinate system, expressed in the global coordinate system.

-For example, if the shoulder is located 15 cm forward and 70 cm upward to the global origin, and the upper arm is inclined at 30 degrees of the vertical, then the position and orientation of the upper arm coordinate system is expressed by the frame:
+For example, if the shoulder is located 15 cm forward and 70 cm upward to the global origin, and the upper arm is inclined at 30 degrees of the vertical, then the position and orientation of the upper arm coordinate system is expressed by the transform:

 $$
 ~^\text{global}_\text{upper arm}T = \begin{bmatrix}